Bio Esther Hertog

 I am schooled in using ‘Participant observation’ research and filming techniques, (filming and anthropological work from inside a community).

 As film director of short and feature length documentary films, my work has been recognized via major International awards.
-I work independently on research, concept development, filming & directing on location, directing the edit and postproduction.
+I work independently on research, concept development, filming & directing, data management and sound on location, directing the edit and postproduction.

 I am confident and able to work as a ‘one woman crew’ in conflict area and ‘fly on the wall’ style filming.